KisanHub/mongojs/README.md

 To convert from a JavaScript object to `BsonValue`.
 Also copes with mixed (JavaScript and Bson) objects and with added methods.

+## Requests  for Help

+* libwebsockets
+* Adding more auths
+* [mongoDB] 3.0 support
+* More admin functions
+* Trying to break the library to expose security flaws

 ## Hacking on the Source

 To reduce the amount of boilerplate required, and to make it possible to actually write [mongojs], the code is broken down into files.
 Each file is organised into its respective namespace.
 A file may be either a major public function, or a class.
 Classes are implemented using [classjs].
 The definitions in each file are private unless exported.
 As a result, `function xxx()` definitions and `var x = ` definitions are file-private.